m-rajaee/PlantsVsZombies/README.md

-Plants Vs Zombies Game Developed With C++ in Qt
+Plants Vs Zombies Game Made in C++ Using Qt FrameWork

 Final Project Of AP Class at Isfahan University Of Technology